Dictionary » Adverbs » Bound Meaning, Definition, Synonyms and Antonyms

 Overview

-Bound (Adjective) signifies being restricted or destined for a place or purpose.
-It can also mean a leap or jump forward.
-This word appears frequently in literature, travel contexts, and everyday speech, reflecting ideas of both limitation and purposeful movement.
+Bound (adjective) means restricted or tied in one sense, and destined or heading toward a place or purpose in another.
+It can also describe a leap or jump forward.
+This word shows up often in literature, travel descriptions, and everyday speech, where it can signal both limits and forward motion.

-The word Bound carries several shades of meaning.
-It can describe being tied, confined, or limited, but it also refers to movement, direction, or even a leap forward.
-In this guide, you’ll discover Bound meaning, definition, examples, synonyms, antonyms, etymology, and FAQs to fully understand how to use this versatile word.
+In this guide, you’ll discover Bound meaning, definition, examples, synonyms, antonyms, etymology, and FAQs to understand how to use this versatile word in real contexts.

 Bound Explained in Depth

-A complete and detailed guide to the word Bound, including its multiple senses, usage, and related vocabulary.
+A complete, practical guide to the word Bound, including its multiple senses, usage, related vocabulary, and common questions.

 Meanings of Bound

-Bound can mean headed toward as in homebound or “New York bound, “tied or restricted as in hand bound or “leaping forward as in “he moved with a bound.
-It captures both the idea of limits and the idea of destination or motion, depending on context.
+Bound has several closely related meanings.
+It can mean headed toward, as in homebound or “New York bound,” meaning you’re going to a specific destination.
+It can also mean tied or restricted, as in hand bound.
+Finally, it can mean leaping forward, as in “He moved with a bound.”
+In other words, it captures both the idea of limits and the idea of destination or motion, depending on context.

 Definition